Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 He's a Brit.
 He's a Brit.

-Yeah, we're at Cape Tony, Jews.
+Yeah, we're Cape Tony and Jews.
 Dad, I'll talk to you later.

-You've been pranked.
+You've been pragmed.
 South African, they got it right the first time, okay?
-They knew what they were doing.

 I love you, Dad.
 Dad, you say I love you back.